I’ve tried to compile a useful multipurpose (airport focused) check-in packing list.

 T-shirts/shorts

-I usually took three t-shirts, and my wife took three, four or five t-shirts (and she might buy one to two more during the holiday).
-I took three pairs of shorts, and my wife took four pairs of shorts.
+I usually take three T-shirts, and my wife three, four or five T-shirts (and she might buy one to two more during the holiday).
+I take two or three pairs of shorts, and my wife took four pairs of shorts.

 Casual (trousers/shirts and slacks/tops)